MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-msgraph-acs/includes/06-Communication-Create-ACS-Resource.md

 1. Copy the phone number value into a file for later use.

+### Connect an Email Domain

-1. Create a connected email domain for your ACS resource.
+1. Perform the following tasks to create a connected email domain for your ACS resource.
 This will be used to send email from the app.

     - Select **Domains** from the sidebar menu.
     - Select **Connect domain** from the toolbar.